 - Processes giving off dust or fume in which non-ferrous metal castings are produced.
 Again, these should be examined every 6 months.

 Depending on the process and the substance to be controlled more frequent examinations may be recommended for systems deemed to present a high risk.

 Our team provides thorough examinations by BOHS trained personnel (P601), which conform to the latest Health Safety Executive Guidance (HSG258) and highlight:

 - Practical advice on improvements

-Our aim will always be to give practical and cost effective advice and guidance to customers to complement their COSHH assessments, not excessive tables of static pressure readings.
+Our aim will always be to give practical and cost-effective advice and guidance to customers to complement their COSHH assessments.